Welcome to Willow Class ~ Year 1

 The learning environment plays a very important role in the transition process and we aim to support the children so that changes can be managed as easily as possible.
-The children are gradually introduced to the different areas of learning in their new classroom.
-They have access to a range of resources as they did in Year R. They are given responsibility for making informed choices when learning through themes and will be able to work independently as they continue to learn in the inside and outside spaces available.
-Planned activities are introduced each day and the children work in small focus groups with an adult as in Year R.
+The children will still have the different areas of learning in their new classroom.
+They will have access to a range of resources as they did in Cherry.
+They will be given responsibility for making informed choices when learning through themes and will be able to work independently as they continue to learn in the inside and outside spaces available.
+English and Maths activities will be introduced each day and the children will usually work for part of the day in focussed small groups with an adult.

 Please bring your child into the classroom from 8.40 (no earlier please) and encourage him/her to organise books, lunchboxes and other items in the appropriate places.
-This may take some time but it is an important step.
-Your child should quickly gain independence and go into the playground until the whistle blows at 8.50.
+Then go into the playground until the whistle blows at 8.50.
 Please say goodbye to your child in the playground and let them come into the class independently as they do at any other time when the whistle is blown.
-Please don’t wave to your child when they are beginning the day; this can be distracting and unsettling for your child.

-Mrs Tuttle will continue to collect tuck money for milk, as in Cherry Class.
-This can be put in the tub at the beginning of each term.
+Children who would like milk at playtime can pay half termly.
 Your child will be able to go to the tuck trolley in the bandstand at playtime where milk will be given out.
 Free fruit or vegetables are still offered in class each day.

 On Monday morning books are available in the classroom from 8.40 am for children to share with parents or other adults.
 Please come along and encourage your child to share a book.

-Please remember that your child will not necessarily be able to read every book unaided and your encouragement and support is very important.
+Please remember that your child will not necessarily be able to read all of the book unaided and your encouragement and support is very important.
 Please share and talk about the pictures and text as you enjoy the books.
 If you have any queries regarding your child’s reading please come and let us know.

 In May 2017, we had an exciting visit from Cosmo’s dad to show us his water bottle rockets as part of our transport topic.
 Each house had a different rocket .
 The Greenfinch rocket flew the furthest, about 30 metres.
 Willow children thought of many reasons why the rockets flew different distances.